 In the API explorer, the Upload JSON request allows you to push users, their license assignments and usage data to Torii.
 The API explorer provides an example JSON document with users, licenses, and usage data that will allow you to very quickly test your first custom integration.

 Below is also a button that allows you to paste the value from url that you received in your Get URL response directly into a Postman request.
+This guide provides additional information on using Postman to validate your JSON payload.

 Step 6: Use the GET File ID request